XLCM/tdd-project/README.md

 Submit your birthdate into the form, and you'll see:
 * Your solar age on 6 planets
-* Years left to live on that planet based on Earth life expectancy
-* Years left or years over life expectancy on Earth
+* Years left to live or years lived over expected life expectancy based on Earth life expectancy

 ## Setup / Installation Requirements